-The goal of the CDI program is to investigate and support place-based community development organizations to sustainability incorporate arts and culture into their core work in order to achieve their missions more effectively and for more of their communities.
+The goal of the CDI program is to investigate and support place-based community development organizations to sustainability incorporate arts and culture into their core work in order to achieve their missions more effectively, more efficiently, and for more residents of their communities.
 In particular, the program focuses on organizations that haven’t had significant experience working with arts and culture partners and challenges them to develop new relationships and projects to support their core mission.

 The program, which launched in 2015, provides $3m of flexible funding to each of these six organizations over three years along with technical assistance on executing and financing creative placemaking.